 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Cameron International Corporation's score of 49 is lower than 100% of the industry.
+Cameron International Corporation's score of 49 is higher than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Cameron International Corporation, headquartered in the US, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures.
 The company is a current subsidiary of Schlumberger Limited, which provides emissions data cascaded from its parent organisation.
 However, no specific reduction targets or climate pledges have been outlined for Cameron International Corporation.
 As part of its corporate family, Cameron may align with broader sustainability initiatives and commitments set by Schlumberger Limited, which operates under various climate frameworks, including the Carbon Disclosure Project (CDP).
 The emissions data and performance metrics from Schlumberger Limited, which are cascaded to Cameron at a level 3 relationship, may reflect the overall climate strategy of the parent company.
 While Cameron International Corporation has not established its own specific reduction targets or climate commitments, it is essential to monitor the initiatives and performance of Schlumberger Limited for insights into potential future commitments and emissions strategies that may influence Cameron's operations.